 But the benefits of this might be worth a lot more than a new wall or bathroom.
 This can affect our happiness, our psychological health, our meaning in life, and more.

 That said, all of this might seem a little scary.
 We might think that tinkering around with this could provoke an existential crisis of some sort, which doesn’t seem like an entirely pleasant way to spend an afternoon.

 In fact, in some ways, that’s kind of the point.

 Sometimes, an existential crisis might make us much better in the long run.

-The alternative is to do it ourselves.
-This means doing it deliberately, consciously, and with us in control.
+The alternative is to get ahead of the process, and do it ourselves, deliberately.
+This means doing it consciously, with us in control.
+It’s not unlike choosing to go to the gym to get stronger and prevent physical deterioration.
 This can be much more efficient – and less painful – than waiting for life to come around and do it for us, like wondering when the big bad wolf is going to waltz by and try to blow our inner house down.